YOUR FAMILY

 Clear and practical information about your legal rights, responsibilities, and protections

-• The Family Law process and your options
+The Family Law process and your options

-• Negotiating a property settlement with or without lawyers
+Negotiating a cost-effective property settlement

 Pragmatic advice,